adjust/android_sdk/README.md

      ...
 </application>
 ```

-With your `Application` class, use the `onCreate` method to add the code that initializes the adjust SDK:
+In your `Application` class find or create the `onCreate` method and add the
+following code to initialize the adjust SDK:

 ```java
 import com.adjust.sdk.Adjust;